Innovative solutions to energy and climate challenges

 Clark University released its Climate Action Plan in 2009, detailing mitigation strategies for the University to reduce its greenhouse gas toward two goals: an interim goal of reduced emissions 20% below 2005 levels by 2015 and climate neutrality (net zero greenhouse gas emissions) by the year 2030.
 Clark signed the American College and University Presidents Climate Commitment in June 2007.

-Greenhouse gas emissions in 2017 were 13,499 metric tons of CO2 equivalents.
-This represents an increase of 1.73% over 2016, which was in turn 2 percent larger than 2015 emissions.
-Details of what and why are in the 2017 Update.
+Greenhouse gas emissions in 2018 were 13,970 tons of carbon dioxide equivalents.
+This represents a slight increase over 2017, which was in turn 1.73 percent larger than 2016 emissions.
+Details are in the Updates below.

 Beginning in January 2014, Clark is actively supporting and benefiting from a local solar energy farm operated by Solar Flair Energy.
 Through a state and federally supported program to encourage the development of renewable energy production facilities, called Alternative Net Metering, Clark was able to secure a 20-year financial arrangement with this local, independent innovator.
 Alternative Net Metering operates through a system of utility credits: Clark’s electrical bills from National Grid receive a discount adjusted for solar energy farm production.
 Indirectly, Clark is powered by the sun — up to 10% of our annual (non co-generator produced) electrical usage!
 Real-time analytics from the farms are here and here.

 New washers and dryers were installed in the halls in 2016; not only are they energy-efficient, but dryers can be programmed in increments and at different temperatures, an improvement on the old one-size-fits all.
 Plus, a real-time app lets you know when the laundry machines are available, and even know when your clothes are done so you can be proactive in getting your laundry done.
 Plus, the new Energy Star washing machines are engineered to use 21% less water.